MichaelKasper1/Cancer_Dependency_Predictor/README.md

-# Django Web Server for Gene Dependency Prediction
+# Django/Vue Web Application for Cancer Dependency Prediction

 This is a web implementation of DeepDEP algorithms.
 The goal of this project is to foster access to onocology researchers so they can predict the gene dependencies of a tumor or cancer cell line.